 There are many different kinds of herbal teas you can try for quick sore throat relief.
 Clove tea and green tea both contain antibacterial and anti-inflammatory properties to fight against infections while providing relief.
 Raspberry, chamomile, and peppermint tea are great choices for relieving pain and reducing inflammation.
 Chamomile tea can also serve as a natural lubricant, so if your voice is hoarse and you’re having difficulty speaking, this may be your best option.
 Additionally, peppermint tea can naturally numb your throat and alleviate your pain.
 When choosing the best tea for your sore throat, you may also want to check the caffeine content.

 “When recovering from an illness it’s important to rest.
 If you’re getting ready to sleep, it may be best to go with non-caffeinated tea,” recommends Dr. Smith.

 If you’ve noticed an increase in the number of sore throats you’ve had this season, then it may be time to invest in a humidifier.
 Dry air, especially during the harsh, cold days of winter, may be the cause of your sore throat.
 A humidifier will keep the air moist and open your sinuses.
 Add in a tablespoon or two of vapor rub or hydrogen peroxide solution to provide additional relief.

 What to Avoid

-Dr. Mahautmr further recommended that, “If you’ve tried at home remedies and they do not seem to be helping, schedule an appointment with your physician right away.
+Dr. Smith further recommends, “If you’ve tried at home remedies and they do not seem to be helping, schedule an appointment with your physician right away.
 You should also seek treatment from your doctor if your sore throat is accompanied by a fever, chills, difficulty swallowing, or if you are unable to drink fluids, as this could be a sign of a more serious illness.”